rhilconsultants/openshift/workshops/Ansible Operator/Exercise-2/Exercise_2.md

 ## Ansible Container

-In today’s world it is much easier to just run a container then to install an application on our laptops, for that reason Red Hat has developed 2 containers for running Ansible with the Kubernetes module.
+In today’s world it is much easier to just run a container then to install an application on our laptops, for that reason Red Hat has developed two containers for running Ansible with the Kubernetes module.

 ### Download